-- B. The Board of Trustees shall be responsible for the selection, appointment, evaluation and/or removal of the administrators of the School. - C. Board members must serve the School with duty, loyalty, and care, striving to miss no more than two regularly scheduled Board of Trustees meetings in a given Fiscal Year.
+The Board of Trustees shall be responsible for the selection, appointment, evaluation and/or removal of the Head of School.

+A. Board members must serve the School with duty, loyalty, and care, striving to miss no

-- D. Board members shall be responsible for determining general School policies while maintaining compliance with state and federal law. - E. The Board of Trustees forms committees and/or task forces, either permanent or as needed.
+D. Board members shall be responsible for determining general School policies while maintaining compliance with state and federal law.

+The Board of Trustees forms committees and/or task forces, either permanent or as needed.
 Board members shall define the purposes, duties, and particular powers for each committee and approve these by way of consensus.
-Committees can be composed of trustee and non-trustee members. - F. Grievances may be brought to the Board of Trustees using the three-level Grievance Procedure ("Grievance Procedure (Staff)" or "Grievance Procedure (Students and/or Parents)," whichever is applicable.
+Committees can be composed of trustee and non-trustee members.

+A. Grievances may be brought to the Board of Trustees using the three-level Grievance Procedure ("Grievance Procedure (Staff)" or "Grievance Procedure (Students and/or Parents)," whichever is applicable.